THE AMERICAN ASSOCIATION OF ENDOCRINE SURGEONS

 4. Corresponding members shall consist of individuals who meet all the same qualifications in their respective countries as active members.
 They shall have no voting privileges, are not eligible for election as officers, shall attend one annual meeting and may be subject to dues at a reduced amount.

 5. Allied Specialist members shall consist of specialists with American Board certification in their respective field or its equivalent in Canada, Central America, Mexico and South America.
 In addition, Allied Specialist membership shall be limited to Fellows of the American College of Surgeons, FACE, FACR, FACP, ACP etc. or their international equivalent.
 Allied Specialist members shall have demonstrated a significant commitment to and documented excellence in clinical practice, education, and/or research in their area(s) of practice within endocrine surgery.
-Allied Specialist members shall have been in practice within their specialty for a minimum of three years beyond training.
 Non- physician scientists (PhD) with a demonstrated interest in, and who have made significant contributions to, the field of endocrine surgery, are also eligible for membership under the Allied Specialist category.
 Allied Specialist members must have attended at least two assemblies of the AAES prior to their application for membership.
 Allied Specialist members shall pay dues as levied by the Council and approved by the membership, shall have voting privileges, are subject to attendance requirements, shall attend the annual meeting, can serve on committees, and are not eligible for election to office or Council.

 6. Candidate members shall consist of individuals who have completed their surgical training and who are awaiting qualification as Active members.
 Candidate members are required to pay dues at a reduced rate, do not have voting rights, and may register for the annual meeting at a reduced rate.
 Candidate membership will be limited to a period of time no more than three years following completion of all continuous training to include residency and fellowship(s).
 A letter of sponsorship from an Active, Corresponding, Allied, or Senior AAES member will be sufficient to be considered as a Candidate member.
 Current Resident/Fellow members will be transitioned to a candidate status automatically at the end of their training.
 An additional application will not be required to switch to a Candidate status.
 Candidate members are strongly urged to attend the annual meeting but need not have attended a prior meeting.
 Candidate members shall not have the right to attend the annual business meeting, are not eligible for election to office or Council and cannot act as sponsors for membership or submissions to the annual meeting.

 8. Affiliate Provider Members Affiliate Provider Members shall consist of nurse practitioners, physician's assistants, nursing specialists and other non-physician health care providers with certification in their respective fields in the United States, Canada, Central America, Mexico or South America.
-Affiliate Providers shall have demonstrated significant commitment to and documented excellence in clinical practice, education and/or research in endocrine surgery, shall have been in practice within their specialty for a minimum of three years beyond training, and must have attended at least one assembly of the AAES prior to their application for membership.
+Affiliate Providers shall have demonstrated significant commitment to and documented excellence in clinical practice, education and/or research in endocrine surgery, and must have attended at least one assembly of the AAES prior to their application for membership.
 Affiliated Providers shall pay Dues as levied by the Council and approved by the membership, are subject to attendance requirements, can serve on committees, do not have voting privileges, and are not eligible for election to office or Council.
 Affiliate Provider members will become members upon review of the membership committee and do not need to be voted on by the full membership.

 C. Election of New Members

-1. Physicians fulfilling the requirements for Active or Allied Specialist membership stated in paragraphs 2.1A and 2.1B of these Bylaws who reside in the United States, Canada, Central America, Mexico or South America may be eligible for Active membership, Allied Specialist membership or Affiliate Provider membership.
+1. Physicians fulfilling the requirements for Active or Allied Specialist membership stated in paragraphs 2.1A and 2.1B of these Bylaws who reside in the United States, Canada, Central America, Mexico or South America may be eligible for Active membership or Allied Specialist membership.

-2. Application forms for Active, Corresponding, Allied Specialist membership shall be provided by the Secretary-Treasurer on line.
-Completed application forms signed by the proposed member, one sponsor, and two endorsees shall be delivered to the Secretary-Treasurer at least four months before the annual assembly.
-Completed applications shall be reviewed by Council, which has the right to accept or reject any application for membership in the Association.
-Names of prospective members recommended for election by the Council shall be submitted to the membership at the annual assembly.
+2. Application forms for Active, Corresponding and Allied Specialist membership shall be provided to the Membership Committee at least two months prior to the Annual Meeting.
+Completed applications shall be reviewed by the Membership Committee, which has the right to accept or reject any application for membership in the Association.
+Names of prospective members recommended for election by the Membership Committee shall be submitted to the membership at the annual assembly.

 Election shall be made by secret ballot, by a three-fourths affirmative vote of the members present at the annual business meeting at a set time deemed appropriate (within 90 days) following the annual meeting.
-Affiliate members shall be cleared by the membership committee chair and Secretary Treasurer and will not require formal vote by the membership at the annual assembly.
+Affiliate members shall be cleared by the Membership Committee Chair and will not require formal vote by the membership at the annual assembly.
 A prospective member who fails to be elected at one assembly may be considered at the next two annual assemblies of the Association.
 If election fails a third time, the prospective member's application may be resubmitted after a two-year interval.

 3. Prospective members for honorary membership shall be proposed in writing to the Council through the Secretary-Treasurer.
 Prospective members approved by the Council will be elected by three- fourths affirmative vote of the Council and officers present.